British Hallmark Examples

 Two sets of hallmarks are shown here from cases of watches made by the company of William Ehrhardt Ltd. of Birmingham, England.
 William Ehrhardt first entered a sponsor's mark at the Birmingham Assay Office on 14 November 1867.

-Starting with the images from Ken in USA, reading from the top and then left to right the hallmarks are:
+Starting with the photos of the full case back and movement, if you click on it an annotated version should pop up.
+Reading from the top and then left to right the hallmarks are:

 The cropped picture from Darren W. in Auckland shows the earliest sponsor's mark entered by Ehrhardt at the Birmingham Assay Office in November 1867, the initials "W.E" incuse without surround.
 Several other forms of marks were entered by the Ehrhardt company over the years.